 - You can repay Parent PLUS Loans over 10 to 25 years.

-- You are solely responsible for repayment of these loans, and you can never transfer responsibility to your dependent.
+- You are solely responsible for the repayment of these loans, and you can never transfer responsibility to your dependent.

 - Loan fees add to the long-term costs of Parent PLUS Loans.

 - These loans don’t come with any grace period.
 You can request a deferment while your child is enrolled at least half-time and for an additional six months after your child graduates, leaves school, or drops below half-time enrollment.
 However, interest will still accrue during this time.